pascallaliberte/sharpen.page/review-standard.md

 * **Got help spotting one or two holes** in your landing page;
 * **Got more confidence to know whether your product has a shot at going further**, based on this new lens.

-_All that in one single review.
+_All in a single review.
-To be replayed after a tweak or two._
+Replay after a tweak or two._
 {: .punchy-copy }

 ## "You Can't Deliver on All that with the Same Video for Everybody Using a Standard Layout"

-Yep, I sure can.
+_Watch me_.
+Literally.
 That's because in my video, I'm talking about subjects that **nobody's talking about**:

 * Nobody's talking about the **progression of the mental back-and-forth a visitor has when experiencing the site**, but my video will;
 * Nobody's talking about **crafting your site for situations causing people to switch**, but my video will;